axibase/atsd/rule-engine/logging.md

 `OPEN` and `CANCEL` status changes are automatically stored in the database and can be retrieved with [Data API: Alert History Query](../api/data/alerts/history-query.md).
 The records are visible on the **Alerts > Alert History** page.

-In addition, the 'Log to ATSD' checkbox can be enabled for each rule separately to generate messages which can be retrieved with [Data API: Message Query](../api/data/messages/query.md) and are visible on the **Messages** tab.
+In addition, the **Log to ATSD** checkbox can be enabled for each rule separately to generate messages which can be retrieved with [Data API: Message Query](../api/data/messages/query.md) and are visible on the **Messages** tab.
 The messages are persisted with `alert` type and `rule-engine` source.

 ## Logging to Files

-Logging to files or even remote systems can be enabled for each rule separately by selecting one of the pre-configured loggers in the `File Logger` drop-down.
+Logging to files or even remote systems can be enabled for each rule separately by selecting one of the pre-configured loggers in the **File Logger** drop-down.

 Loggers can be added and modified by administrators on the **Settings > Configuration Files > logback.xml** page.
-Once a new logger is created and the `logback.xml` file is re-scanned, the new logger appears in the `Alert Logger` drop-down.
+Once a new logger is created and the `logback.xml` file is re-scanned, the new logger appears in the **Alert Logger** drop-down.

 ![](./images/logging-loggers.png)

 By default, loggers record `OPEN` and `CANCEL` status changes.
-To enable logging of `REPEAT` changes, set Repeat Interval from `None` to a valid interval on the 'Alerts' tab in the Rule Editor.
+To enable logging of `REPEAT` changes, set Repeat Interval from `None` to a valid interval on the **Alerts** tab in the Rule Editor.

 ## Default File Logger